kaihendry/dabase.com/content/blog/terraform.md

 ## Dumb and Slow

-Terraform tries to create a resource and polls until it exists unlike native tooling which is aware of the events.
+Terraform tries to create a resource and polls until it exists unlike native tooling which is aware of the events and dependencies.

 You won't have a good idea of progress and often you will hit timeouts on complex Kubernetes stacks.
 Especially if you do things like manipulate